WHY Use Energy Efficient COMPRESSED AIR OPERATED Blow-off Products?

-Nex Flow™ Energy Efficient Blow-off products also reduce noise, enhance factory safety and improve blow-off, cooling and venting applications.
+Nex Flow™ Energy Efficient Blow-off products reduce noise, enhance factory safety and improve blow-off, cooling and venting applications.

-As mentioned, a properly engineered nozzle “converts” pressure to flow with minimal energy loss.
-But this also requires a balanced approach.
-As well as considering the air movement and minimizing turbulence, it is “how much of the air entrainment is optimal for any particular application?”
-When air I exhausted from a small “gap” in the blow off product, it is “still a™ospheric air” which is mixed with the exhaust.
-Logically, that means it also slows down the velocity immediately at the mixing point.
+A properly engineered nozzle “converts” pressure to flow with minimal energy loss.
+This requires a balanced approach.
+As well as considering the air movement and minimizing turbulence, it is optimizing “how much of the air entrainment” is ideal for any particular application.
+When air exits from a small “gap” in the blow off product, it is “still atmospheric air” which is mixed with the exhaust.
 Even though the air flow remains laminar over a long distance, the velocity will slow down.
-The blowoff force that “hits” the target is dependent on both mass flow AND velocity.
-But….. there is a balance and a “range” where the flow and velocity are effective.
-If the entrainment is also too much, the velocity will go down to such a level where the blow off force is negligible.
-This provides a particularly interesting result with regard to air nozzles as explained below and also for the real effectiveness of “Air Movers” or annular units also called Air Amplifiers.
+The blow off force that “hits” the target is dependent on both mass flow AND velocity.
+There is a balance and a “range” where the flow and velocity are most effective.
+If the entrainment is too much, the velocity will go down to such a level where the blow off force is negligible.
+This provides a particularly interesting result with regard to air nozzles and also for the real effectiveness of “Air Movers” or annular units also called Air Amplifiers.

-Air amplification technology is simple, lightweight, compact, reliable, low cost, easy to install and will provide rapid payment on energy savings in compressed air while lowering noise levels and improving your factory environment.
+Air amplification technology is simple, lightweight, compact, reliable, low cost, easy to install, and will provide rapid payment on energy savings in compressed air while lowering noise levels and improving your factory environment.